AditiAnand01/DMPF/README.md

 - **DMPF (Disjoint Multi-Path Forwarding)**: Uses edge-disjoint paths within a bounded cost for multipath routing.

 The simulation is designed to work with a custom network topology defined in JSON format, and includes tools for evaluating link utilization, fairness, and other metrics.

-The OSPF-ECMP routing, widely used in modern networks, is limited by its strict requirement that all selected paths must have identical costs.
-This constraint significantly reduces path diversity, leading to underutilization of available network resources and potential congestion on critical links, even when slightly longer but viable alternative paths exist.
-To address these limitations, we designed the **Disjoint Multi-Path Forwarding (DMPF) protocol**, which enables unequal-cost multipath routing by considering paths within a configurable threshold (δ) of the shortest path cost.
-The protocol computes candidate paths using Dijkstra’s algorithm and selects up to *k edge-disjoint paths* through a greedy strategy, ensuring both efficiency and fault tolerance.
-Additionally, DMPF employs weighted load balancing to distribute traffic proportionally based on path costs, resulting in improved bandwidth utilization and better load distribution.

 ## Features